appteamfbu2019/askandlearn/README.md

 - **Mobile:** Real-time, Convenient thumb-swipe interface
 - **Story:** Users can get advice on areas of interest.
 At the same time, users can learn from others/experts in their field.
 - **Market:** Anyone who wants to learn a new skill or wants to share his or her skill.
 - **Habit:** Like the case of many easy-to-use, low-commitment apps which implement a swiping interface, swiping becomes easily addictive.
 Mentors and learners who have good reviews will receive 'points' that can make them feel validated and influence others to respect their pages.
+The app will have a 'points system' where members will be classified into groups based on the classified ranges they fall into.
 High point receivers can be invited to private events as a sort of 'elite club.'
 These incentives promote frequent and honest usage.
 - **Scope:** The backend does not seem too complicated to implement, although we would need to implement a lot of tabs and features such as instant messaging that may be more difficult to tackle.

 ## Product Spec